rikurauhala/you.github.io/documentation/manual.md

 Adding custom sections should be straightforward.
 Create a new component in the **src/components** directory and write the contents in a new markdown (.md) file in the **src/content** directory.
 For example, you may want to consider creating a custom section for your professional social media accounts.

+#### Custom domain

+If you deploy the application to GitHub Pages, it is possible to use a custom domain.
+In the **public** directory, create a file called `CNAME`.
+In the file, write your custom domain name such as www.example.com.
+Refer to the official GitHub Pages [documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages) for more detailed instructions.

 ### How to run

 Start the application from the command line after installing the dependencies and configuring the application to use your username and other details.
 For production, I would recommend deploying the app to GitHub Pages.
 See instructions below.